cicnavi/strucko/readme.md

 Official Strucko web app is available here:  <http://strucko.com/>

 ## Installation and Usage
-Although Strucko is not built in order to be easily installed, you can still run it on your own if you wish.
+Although Strucko is not built in order to be installed, you can still run it on your own if you wish.
 Keep reading if you are interested...

 Strucko is built using [Laravel 5.1 PHP Framework](http://laravel.com/docs/5.1/).